12. Data frames#

 ## Valiant 123.1 4.6540 0.049455....

-If these seem esoteric, it is because that is precisely the case.
-We need to consult the corresponding functions’ manuals to understand what they do.
-And, as we do not recommend their use by beginner programmers, we will not explain them here.
+If these examples seem esoteric, it is because it is precisely the case.
+We need to consult the corresponding functions’ manuals to discover what they do.
+And, as we do not recommend their use to beginner programmers, we will not explain them here.
+Don’t trip.

 In the last example, the peculiar printing of the last column is due to which method’s being overloaded?

-In the third part of this book, we will return to these functions as they will serve as an amusing illustration of how to indite our own procedures that rely on metaprogramming techniques.
+In the third part of this book, we will return to these functions for they will serve as an amusing illustration of how to indite our own procedures that rely on metaprogramming techniques.

 (tbl_df